Jack Anderson (American football)

-Jack Anderson (born October 12, 1998) is an American football offensive guard for the New York Giants of the National Football League (NFL).
-He was selected with the 236th pick of the 2021 NFL Draft.
-He played college football at Texas Tech.
+Jack Anderson (born October 12, 1998) is an American professional football guard.
+He was selected by the Buffalo Bills with the 236th pick of the 2021 NFL draft.
+He has also spent time with the Philadelphia Eagles, New York Giants, and Indianapolis Colts.
+He played college football for the Texas Tech Red Raiders.

 College career

 Anderson was ranked as a four–star recruit by 247Sports.com coming out of high school.
 He committed to Texas Tech on October 5, 2015.

 Professional career

 Buffalo Bills

-Anderson was drafted by the Buffalo Bills with the 236th pick of the 2021 NFL Draft on May 1, 2021.
-On May 13, 2021, Anderson signed his four-year rookie contract with Buffalo.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
+Anderson was selected by the Buffalo Bills in the seventh round with the 236th pick of the 2021 NFL draft on May 1, 2021.
+On May 13, Anderson signed his four-year rookie contract with Buffalo.
+He was waived on August 31, and re-signed to the practice squad the next day.

 Philadelphia Eagles

 On September 21, 2021, Anderson was signed off the Bills' practice squad to the Philadelphia Eagles active roster.
 He was placed on injured reserve on November 20.
 He was activated on December 21.
-He was waived on August 30, 2022 as part of the final roster cuts.
+He was waived on August 30, 2022, as part of the final roster cuts.